A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: Astrophysical Implications

-Thus, if the component of CR protons extending well beyond $10$~PeV is of Galactic origin, individual objects or phenomena more powerful than microquasars and supernova explosions are required.
+If the CR proton component extending well beyond $10~\mathrm{PeV}$ is of Galactic origin, individual sources or phenomena more powerful than microquasars and supernova explosions are required.
 In this context, the supermassive black hole at the Galactic Center, Sgr~A$^\ast$, appears to be the only viable candidate within the Milky Way.
-Although Sgr~A$^\ast$ currently accretes at a very low rate, corresponding to $\sim 10^{-8} L_{\rm Edd}$ for a black hole of mass of $\sim 4 \times 10^{6}\,M_\odot$, its activity in the past may have been orders of magnitude higher.
-During such active phases, Sgr~A$^\ast$ could in principle satisfy the conditions required for the acceleration of protons to energies approaching, or even exceeding, $100$~PeV.
-Interestingly, Sgr~A$^\ast$ has been proposed as a Galactic PeVatron injecting protons into the Central Molecular Zone in order to explain the diffuse multi-TeV $\gamma$-ray emission observed from that region \citep{GC_Pevatron}.
-However, this hypothesis requires confirmation through $\gamma$-ray observations extending into the PeV energy range.
+Although Sgr~A$^\ast$ currently accretes at a very low rate, corresponding to $\sim 10^{-8} L_{\rm Edd}$ for a black hole of mass $\sim 4 \times 10^{6}\,M_\odot$, its past activity may have been orders of magnitude higher.
+During such active phases, Sgr~A$^\ast$ could in principle satisfy the conditions required to accelerate protons to energies approaching, or even exceeding, $100~\mathrm{PeV}$.
+Interestingly, Sgr~A$^\ast$ has been proposed as a Galactic PeVatron injecting protons into the Central Molecular Zone to explain the diffuse multi-TeV $\gamma$-ray emission observed from that region \citep{GC_Pevatron}.
+This hypothesis requires confirmation through $\gamma$-ray observations extending into the PeV energy range.